 WebMCP: AI Agents are your new web visitors

 This weekend, I decided to play with something that seems to have a lot of potential.
-As you probably know, I've been experimenting a lot with MCP lately (I even created mcpclick.com), and this discovery feels like a game-changer.
+As you probably know, I've been experimenting a lot with MCP lately (I even created mcpclick.app), and this discovery feels like a game-changer.

 The web is changing.
 Until now, we built websites only for humans.
 But today, a new user is visiting our pages: AI Agents.